Did You Know.........

 Rock and Roll Hall of Fame artist Roger McGuinn of The Byrds was featured in the History Channel's program 101 Gadgets that Changed the World where he discussed how the transistor radio inspired him.

-Roger McGuinn got a Regency TR-1G transistor radio for his 13th birthday.
+Roger McGuinn was given a Regency TR-1G transistor radio when he was only thirteen.
 Quote McGuinn: "I only had the radio for a short time before I heard Elvis; it was a game changer for me".
-And on his 14th birthday he got a guitar.
-McGuinn: "It's hard to say whether or not I would have done what I do now if it hadn't been for the transistor radio…I really loved it, it was my favorite gadget...I think it was why rock 'n roll got so big".
+And on his next birthday he got a guitar.
+McGuinn: "It's hard to say whether or not I would have done what I do now if it hadn't been for the transistor radio…I really loved it, it was my favorite gadget...I think it was why rock 'n roll got so big". icon hear Roger McGuinn (his voice starts 48 seconds into this audio) Ref: History Channel's program 101 Gadgets that Changed the World

-________________TR-1 and the Electric Guitar________________
+_______TR-1 and the Electric Guitar_________

 While the Regency TR-1 amped up rock 'n roll in 1954, another product hit the market in the same year for those creating the music...the Fender Stratocaster guitar.
 The iconic 'Strat' was pushed into fame by artists such as Eric Clapton, Jimi Hendrix, Buddy Holly and others.
 The Jensen speaker company had already built speakers for Fender amplifiers in the early 1950s; and in '54, Jensen developed the tiny speaker that went into the TR-1.